VCS-DR. GORDON THEILEN RESIDENT RESEARCH GRANT INFORMATION

 - Budget and Justification (1-page max): Allowable items:

-- Personnel –salary for resident and advisor are not allowed.
+- Personnel –salary for resident and advisor are not allowable.
 Technician, data management individuals may be allowable

 - Equipment – purchase of major equipment is not allowable.

 - Patient care costs (if applicable)

 - Indirect costs: Because VCS is a not-for-profit organization, indirect/overhead/F&A are never provided.

 - References (1-page maximum): Pertinent related literature references

 - Biographical sketch (2 pages each maximum): NIH style biosketch of Resident, Resident-advisor and any co-investigators

 - Client consent form (2 pages maximum, contact VCS if an exception must be considered due to institutional policy) if applicable: Copy of proposed client consent form.
 For guidance on relevant elements of consent, please click HERE to see the Elements of consent (from the US Department of Health and Human Services).

 - Resident Advisor statement (1-page): The residency advisor must sign off on the project in the form of letter stating:

 - A willingness to ensure completion of the project in the 1-year time-frame